RunningDongxu/videoRestoration_oldSkool/README.md

 [![Output of processing](https://github.com/petteriTeikari/videoRestoration_oldSkool/blob/master/imgs/youtube.png)](https://www.youtube.com/watch?v=4FyJeGdhpZk)

+_Note!
+The residuals are scaled to [0,1], thus the residuals especially from L0 smoothing might seem a lot whereas their absolute magnitude is quite small.
+For a non-Youtube-degraded video, see the one in this [Github repository](https://github.com/petteriTeikari/videoRestoration_oldSkool/blob/master/testData/retina_output.mp4)_

 ### Tweaks

 **BM4D** automatically estimates the noise level, and if you think that it constantly overestimates your noise, you could multiply with some factor less than one inside of `/BM4D/bm4d.m`